jina-ai/jina/docs/fundamentals/architecture-overview.md

 (architecture-overview)=
-# Glossary
+# Basic Concepts

-This chapter introduces the terminologies you will encounter in the docs.
+This chapter introduces the basic terminologies you will encounter in the docs.
 But first, let's look at the code below:

 ````{tab} Server
 ```python